cannonheart/slaytester2/README.md

 # Slaytester 2

-A feedback comment is good, but seeing a player spectacularly fail to select the best card is enlightening.
+A player writing a commend with feedback is good, but seeing a player spectacularly fail to find the end of the level is enlightening.

-Slaytester makes it easier for players to give you good feedback, by letting them record themselves playing your game with the click of a button.
+Slaytester lets players record themselves playing your webgame with the click of a button.

 You insert a single line of html into your game, and Slaytester takes it from there.

 Slaytester records (after clearly asking for consent):
 - the games canvas element